Cryptocurrency Kodak and Bitcoin surges – Quantum Computing vs Blockchain

 The story below discusses the quantum computer threat

-Could Quantum Computing Kill Blockchain?
+Could Quantum Computing Kill Blockchain and destabilize cryptocurrency?

 Quantum computing gives us extraordinary computational power, making mince meat out of problems classical computers struggle to solve.
 The world’s most pressing issues, like that of climate change, can only be overcome with machines like quantum computers.
 Yet, as with all new technologies, it has the power to render features of other technologies obsolete.
 These technologies must mutate to survive and thrive, or else be left in the junkyard of one-hit wonder technologies.